 YES!
 You will be just fine.
 Let me explain to you why.

 I was studying at Nanyang Technological University which is in the west of Singapore, close to Malaysia.
-They call it Pulau NTU because it is somehow like its own little city and is quite far away from the city centre (about an hour by train).
+They call it Pulau NTU because it is somehow like its own little city and is quite far away from the city center (about an hour by train).

 Living Off Campus